 + PRO: Quality housing

-Norwegians take a lot of pride in their homes, and that means the market is full of well-maintained houses and apartments that make for a high standard of living.
-Many homes are bright with all the modern-day conveniences one could wish for.
+Norwegians take a lot of pride in their homes, and the market is full of well-maintained houses and apartments that make for a high standard of living.
+Many homes are bright and have all the modern-day conveniences you could wish for.

 - CON: High real estate prices